Vtsander/Coding-Pop-Quiz/READme.md

 Errors:
-    All the questions and buttons appear on the first page Not sure how to make them appear on pages one after another
+    All the questions and buttons appear on the first page Not sure how to make them appear on pages one after another Not sure how to make it submit score and log it (might be creating a local storage??)

 Assignment Instructions: